Cuprate/cuprate/storage/database/README.md

 [Cuprate's architecture book](https://architecture.cuprate.org).

 # Purpose
-This crate does 3 things abstracts various database backends with traits.
+This crate abstracts various database backends with traits.

 If you need blockchain specific capabilities, consider using the higher-level `cuprate-blockchain` crate which builds upon this one.